jones77/shlintro/README.md

 # `shlintro`

-Minimum template for a decent shell script.
+The minimal template for a usable shell script.

 ## Usage

-Use shlintro as the basis for a new shell script.
+**Copy** `shlintro` when you create a new shell script.

 ### Offline